JetBrains/kotlin-web-site/docs/topics/eap.md

 [//]: # (title: Participate in the Kotlin Early Access Preview)

+> Are you participating in any of the Kotlin Early Access Programs?
+[Take the survey](https://surveys.jetbrains.com/s3/kotlin-eaps-survey).

 You can participate in the Kotlin Early Access Preview (EAP) to try out the latest Kotlin features before they are released.

 We ship a few Milestone (_M_) builds before every feature (_1.x_) and incremental (_1.x.y_) release.